yunhygkim/dcshell/README.md

 This section is focused on and illustrates how to produce DC-shell step by step, so some of the functions are not discussed.
 To check all of the functions, please go to the [wiki page](https://github.com/yunhkim/dcshell/wiki).

-1. Run the DC-shell program by typing this in the "cshell" directory:
+1. Run the DC-shell program by typing this in the "cshell" directory: `$ ./cshell models/yoshi-sep.obj` or by typing this in the "cshell/models/Yoshi" directory, `$sh run`

-		$ ./cshell models/yoshi-sep.obj or $111

 	* Once you run the program, it would open both a window(left) and a control panel(right).
 You might see like this: